-You can use this node two ways:
+You can use this node in two ways:

-With no inputs, specify a video file to extract images from.
+If the node has no inputs, you can specify a video file from which to extract images.

 If the node has incoming work items with a video file

 outputof the work item is an array of output file names.
 If you want to wire the output to nodes that expect separate work items per file, use the Work Item Expand node to split out the output files in the work item(s).

 This node is a wrapper around the

 ffmpeg command line tool.
 For this node to work, you must have FFmpeg installed on each of your machines.